AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 ### Sample request to update a single car in the database by car ID

-Update the racer turbo score, the racer supercharged score, the racer performance score, and the racer horsepower score for the car with ID 167 each to 100.
+Update the racer turbo score to 100, the racer supercharged score to 100, the racer performance score to 100, and the racer horsepower score to 100 for the car with ID 167.

 ![PATCH request for a single car](./images/23-patch-single-car-request.png)